dylanmaryk/InsanityRadio-iOS/Pods/STTwitter/README.md

 ##### Concurrency

 STTwitter is supposed to be used from the main thread.
 The HTTP requests are performed anychronously and the callbacks are guaranteed to be called on main thread.

-##### Credentials verification

-There's no need to verify the credentials before each request.

-Doing so when the application starts and when the application enters foreground sounds reasonable, though.

-##### Timeout

-Unless told otherwise, STTwitter will use the underling classes default timeouts.

-You can also set the timeout by yourself:

-    [twitter setTimeoutInSeconds:5.0];

 ##### Remove Asserts in Release Mode